 |UX Designer||6,240 TTD|

-Advertising / Grapic Design / Events salaries in Trinidad and Tobago range from 4,360 TTD per month (minimum average salary) to 16,700 TTD per month (maximum average salary, actual maximum is higher).
+Salaries in Advertising / Graphic Design / Events in Trinidad and Tobago range from 4,360 TTD (starting average salary) to 16,700 TTD (maximum average salary, actual maximum is higher).
+To clarify, the number presented is not the legally mandated minimum wage.
+Rather, it represents the lowest figure reported in a salary survey that involved thousands of participants and professionals from across the entire country.

 Professionals with experience of more than five years tend to earn on average 36% more than those with five years or less of work experience.